Most frequent Questions and Answers

 What supplies do I need to get started?

 Simply a paintbrush and paint.
 Okay, I know you want more of an answer than that!
 Rock Painting is becoming so popular now that, more and more products are being made to meet this demand!
-Here are a few items that are great for rock painting and all products can be found in the Art Toolbox Essentials page.
+Here are a few items that are great for rock painting and all products can be found in our Favorite Art Supplies page.

 - Paint Pens